The right to believe, to worship and witness

 Forum 18 asked Moscow City Interior Ministry why police officers had detained Charushin for quoting the Bible and peacefully expressing his beliefs, and why such actions should be considered "discreditation" of the Armed Forces.
 Its press office refused to answer Forum 18's questions on grounds of personal data protection (see below).

 In Kareliya in February, Yekaterina Kukharskaya put stickers around the regional capital, Petrozavodsk, bearing the Sixth Commandment – "Thou shalt not kill" – and various anti-war slogans.
-Police have charged her under Administrative Code Article 20.3.3 and she is due to appear in court on 20 March (see below).
+Police have charged her under Administrative Code Article 20.3.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation"), and she is due to appear in court on 20 March (see below).

 Forum 18 wrote to the Interior Ministry of the Republic of Kareliya to ask why distributing stickers with religious and pacifist content should be considered "discreditation" of the Armed Forces.
 Forum 18 received no reply (see below).